 5 Your Promise

-5.1 To comply with your obligations as stated in this Agreement, and to follow any reasonable instructions issued to you, from time to time, by, or on behalf of, Lewisham Southwark College.
+5.1 To comply with your obligations as stated in this Agreement, and to follow any reasonable instructions issued to you, from time to time, by, or on behalf of, Southwark College.

 5.2 To attend induction events, lectures, tutorials, examinations and other activities which form part of your programme (subject to absence for medical or other agreed reasons); and to submit, by required deadlines, course work and other assignments (subject to exceptional circumstances, such as illness, when special procedures must be followed to obtain allowance under the Mitigating Circumstances Procedure).

 5.3 To attend all formal teaching sessions, to engage with your studies, and to inform a designated member of staff if you are unable to attend classes.
-If you persistently fail to attend or to engage with your studies Lewisham Southwark College reserves the right to withdraw you and report your withdrawal to external authorities (for example Student Loan Company, Home Office) as necessary.
+If you persistently fail to attend or to engage with your studies Southwark College reserves the right to withdraw you and report your withdrawal to external authorities (for example Student Loan Company, Home Office) as necessary.

-5.4 If you are an international student it is a condition of your visa that you attend all your classes and maintain contact with Lewisham Southwark College.
+5.4 If you are an international student it is a condition of your visa that you attend all your classes and maintain contact with Southwark College.
 You will be required to sign in regularly throughout your studies, to ensure compliance with Home Office Regulations.

-5.5 To comply with any professional standard or code of conduct applicable to your programme; and to abide by any special conditions set out in your programme (course) handbook, or notified to you by Lewisham Southwark College.
+5.5 To comply with any professional standard or code of conduct applicable to your programme; and to abide by any special conditions set out in your programme (course) handbook, or notified to you by Southwark College.

 5.6 To register and enrol in accordance with the requirements established by the HE Directorate and College.

-5.7 To engage actively with Lewisham Southwark College by checking your Lewisham Southwark College email account regularly for updates and current information.
+5.7 To engage actively with Southwark College by checking your Southwark College email account regularly for updates and current information.

-5.8 To disclose any unspent criminal convictions when applying to Lewisham Southwark College.
+5.8 To disclose any unspent criminal convictions when applying to Southwark College.
 For some programmes we may also ask you to complete a disclosure application to the Disclosure and Barring Service, which may include disclosure of spent convictions.

 5.9 To notify your Department of any changes to your name, term-time address and/or home address, or any other change to information supplied by you when you submitted your application form or enrolment form.
 For some programmes, we may also ask you to inform your Department of changes in your circumstances; including your health status or any police investigations you become the subject of, where this has direct impact on your ability to undertake a specific programme of study.

-5.10 To make arrangements to pay your tuition fees, any other expenses relating to your programme and charges for your use of any Lewisham Southwark College services or facilities.
-Tuition fees will be as stated on the Lewisham Southwark College website.
+5.10 To make arrangements to pay your tuition fees, any other expenses relating to your programme and charges for your use of any Southwark College services or facilities.
+Tuition fees will be as stated on the Southwark College website.

-5.11 To ensure that you understand and comply with the Lewisham Southwark College Fees Policy and the consequences of non-payment of fees and/or charges or equivalent restrictions of your college or institution.
+5.11 To ensure that you understand and comply with the Southwark College Fees Policy and the consequences of non-payment of fees and/or charges or equivalent restrictions of your college or institution.

-5.12 To comply with all relevant regulations of Lewisham Southwark College, as amended from time to time.
-You will find the regulations on the Lewisham Southwark College website.
-We will tell you of any changes to Lewisham Southwark College regulations at the beginning of the standard academic year in October.
+5.12 To comply with all relevant regulations of Southwark College, as amended from time to time.
+You will find the regulations on the Southwark College website.
+We will tell you of any changes to Southwark College regulations at the beginning of the standard academic year in October.

 You should pay particular attention to the following regulations, policies and procedures: